malmarshall/Mental-Health-Dashboard/README.md

 ## 1. Where is mental illness most prevalent across the globe?

-To determine the highest prevalence of mental illness globally, I filtered the global_owid data for the largest 10 values and included a column to round to the nearest hundreth for percentage estimation.
+To determine the highest prevalence of mental illness globally, I filtered the global_owid data for the largest 10 percentages based on country, while also keeping a separate record of each country's classification (lower-middle income, high-income, etc.).

 ### Visualize Data
 ```python
 top = (sns.catplot(
     top_10,